By Tom Burden

 Case construction: the cylindrical housing for all the interior components.
 Case construction varies immensely, from stamped sheet material to heavy forged material.
 Weems & Plath uses forged brass cases that are machined, polished and coated with heavy marine lacquer to protect the finish.
 Chelsea also uses forged cases.

 Modern clocks use an electronic quartz movement, usually powered by one AA alkaline battery.
 Other than changing the battery once each year (when Daylight Savings time changes in the Spring or Fall) quartz clocks require no maintenance.
 Mechanical clocks are essentially works of machine art from the 19th century.
-We sell three models, Weems & Plath’s Atlantis.
-Martinique and Chelsea’s Shipstrike key wind clocks.
+We sell two models, Weems & Plath’s Atlantis and Chelsea’s Shipstrike key wind clocks.
 Key wind clocks need to be wound every eight days, and have precision 11-jewel movements.
 Chelsea Clock Company has a long history as one of the last and greatest American clockmakers, and their older clocks are collector’s items.
 The movement in their Shipstrike Clock is German-made, as are the movements in the clocks and barometers from Weems & Plath.

 Bottom line: If you want a good clock to use on your boat, get a quartz clock, either nonstriking or striking (don’t worry, there is an OFF switch to deactivate the bells from striking every half hour).
 For those who want to spend more for precision metalworking as an artform, and who love traditional objects, a mechanical clock is a good choice.